 - Bubble up job opportunities that may pique your interest

-- Provide tips for the job interview and guidance on revamping your resume
+- Provide job interview tips and resume guidance

 - Present your qualifications to potential employers

-There are two ways you can enlist an employment agency: by responding to a specific job posting or, in a more general sense, by registering as a potential candidate who's open to a variety of opportunities with client companies.
+Once you’ve identified a resource you’d like to work with, how should you reach out?
+There are two ways: You can respond to a specific job posting, or simply register as a potential candidate who is open to a variety of opportunities with client companies.

-A reputable agency will help refine your options by giving you specifics about available positions and potential employers in your chosen career and industry.
-The staffing firm can also assess your suitability for open roles.
+The employment agency’s team members can provide valuable insight on how you can change careers by giving you specifics about available positions, potential employers in your chosen career and industry, and relevant trends in the job market.
+They can also assess your suitability for open roles.

 What else can you do to help the process?